omeka/classic-enduser/docs/Content/Item_Types.md

 # Item Types

-Item types are categories for your Omeka items based on their formats.
+Item types are categories for your Omeka items, often based on their formats.
+Each item can be assigned to one type.
 Omeka offers you a specific set of associated metadata for each item type.
 Omeka comes by default with [Dublin Core item types](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7){target=_blank}, but you can easily edit these or add your own.

 You can view the following screencast to learn more about item types: